boylesoftware/x2node-records/README.md

 * `isPolymorph()` - Returns `true` for a polymorphic container.
 Equivalent to `isPolymorphObject() || isPolymorphRef()`.

 * `typePropertyName` - For a polymoprhic object container, name of the property used in the record instances described by the container to indicate the record instance subtype.
-Note, that the property does not have a descriptor in the container and is not listed in the `allPropertyNames`.
+Note, that the property has a descriptor accessible via the container's `hasProperty()` and `getPropertyDesc()` methods, but is "hidden" and is not listed in the `allPropertyNames`.
+The descriptor of a type property is always a scalar, non-modifiable, required "string" and its `isPolymorphObjectType()` method returns `true`.

 * `subtypes` - For a polymorphic object container, the list of all subtype names.
 For a polymoprhic reference container, the list of names of all allowed referred record types.